tcibils/myScreeps/README.md

 *Markets :* Automatic harvesting if terminal + extractor.
 Automatic sale of K,U,H,O,L. Just selling, no lab etc., stacking credits.
 Also selling energy if too much.

 *Defense :* Tower(s) will be refilled to max ASAP and will only focus on destroying ennemies[0].
-Lame.
+Lame AF.
 Automatic safe mode if > 4 ennemies attack parts in the room.
 Walls and ramparts are shit.

 *Attack  :* "PureFighter" available, just plain attacking code based on flags.
 Lame.
 No nuke code.